jacobian/djangobook.com/chapter02.rst

 If you're just playing around with Django and don't want to install a database server, consider using SQLite.
-SQLite is unique in the list of supported databases in that it doesn't require either of the above steps, if you're using Python 2.5 or higher.
+SQLite is unique in the list of supported databases in that it doesn't require either of the above steps.
 It merely reads and writes its data to a single file on your filesystem, and Python versions 2.5 and higher include built-in support for it.

 On Windows, obtaining database driver binaries can be frustrating.
 If you're eager to jump in, we recommend using Python 2.7 and its built-in support for